 During his career, Patterson's work was shown at galleries and museums around the country, including the Chicago Institute, the San Francisco Arts Association, the Guggenheim, and the Museum of Modern Art in New York.
 The Seattle Fine Arts Society (predecessor to the Seattle Art Museum) held a solo exhibition of his work in 1921, and the Seattle Art Museum held solo shows in 1934, 1947, and 1956, as well as a retrospective in 1961.

 Patterson's paintings can be found in the Seattle Art Museum, the Tacoma Art Museum, the Philadelphia Museum of Art, and at several Australian museums, including the National Gallery of New South Wales (Sydney) and the Australia Portrait Gallery (Canberra).
 On the 5th floor of the Allen Center is Patterson's painting, Waves, which was part of the 42nd Annual Exhibition of Northwest Artists held at the Seattle Art Museum in 1956.
+A 1940s impressionist painting of his studio is on the 2nd floor of the Gates Center.

 Jane Alexander, Portrait of an Artist: Ambrose Patterson (1877 - 1996) From the Latin Quarter to the pot pourri of Palamadom, Jimaringle Publications, Melbourne, Australia (out of print).